munteanu-mihai-alin/SyGuS-Generator/Pitch.md

 "Fast discard strategy for generating SyGuS programs" and it aims at improving capabilities of current syntax-guided synthesis problems solvers present in program synthesis.

-First we explore the space of candidate programs using simmulated annealing and similar metaheuristic algorithms In the second step we use cvc5 solver and analyze where symmetry breaking lemmas

 Syntax guided synthesis aims at generating programs based on providing both syntactic and regular smt constraints.

+First we explore the space of candidate programs using simmulated annealing and similar metaheuristic to guide a random search,then we separate candidate programs and their intermediaries into failures or successes.

+In the second part we use the cvc5 solver and perform the same process.

-It can be usedul for a wide-range of problems, most important being invariant generation.
+It can be useful for a wide-range of problems, most important being invariant generation.

 #https://saswat.padhi.me/assets/pdf/pldi2016_pie.pdf
 #https://engineering.purdue.edu/~xqiu/DryadSynth.pdf